mohesu/combine-with-context/project-spec.md

 Hello, i am a senior software engineer with an idea for an app, and you are a senior software engineer who will help me build an application.
 The app is a vscode extension.
-I have alreayd initialized the project using code yo and eslint as a builder.
+I have already initialized the project using code yo and eslint as a builder.

 Below is a Project Specification for the vscode extension "Context Copy" .
-You will read and undertand the project specification.
+You will read and understand the project specification.
 Outline the file structure we need using DRY coding principles. and implement every file and piece of code. your output should be the directory structure with filenames, and every code file clearly marked with filenames. we are using typescript.

 Project Specification for software development of the vscode extension "Context Copy"